Strong Kurtz Randomness and Binary Expansions of Reordered Computable Numbers: Regular Numbers, Immunity, and Kurtz Randomness

 \section{Regular Numbers, Immunity, and Kurtz Randomness}

 In this section we have a short look at regular reals in the context of immunity properties, Kolmogorov complexity and (strong) Kurtz randomness.

-\begin{definition}[{Wu \cite{Wu05a}}] A real is called \emph{regular} if it can be written as a sum of finitely many strongly left-computable reals. \end{definition}
+\begin{definition}[{Wu \cite{Wu2005}}] A real is called \emph{regular} if it can be written as a sum of finitely many strongly left-computable reals. \end{definition}

+Obviously, every regular real is left-computable.
 Every regular real is reordered computable but the converse is not true~\cite{Jan2024}.
-It is stated in \cite[Proposition 17]{HJMS2024} that the Kolmogorov complexity of the initial segments of a regular real is at most logarithmic.
+It is stated in the proof of \cite[Proposition 17]{HJMS2024} that the Kolmogorov complexity of the initial segments of a regular real is at most logarithmic.
 For completeness sake, we add a proof of this statement.